My role:

 Usability Testing

-After lots of iterations and talking over sketches, we came up with 3 versions of lo-fi wireframes. we gave them to existing users for testing.
+After many iterations and talking over sketches, we developed 3 versions of lo-fi wireframes.
+We gave them to existing users for testing.
 And these are the results.

 The initial version was a pop-up on the main webpage, presenting questions one at a time, featuring a progress bar, prioritizing key questions, and allowing users to continue the questionnaire.